kaueerocha/Salsicha-Voadeira/README.md

 # Salsicha-Voadeira

 Flying Salsage is a game developed by Kauee Rocha, Pedro Augusto PHS, Lucas Rossato & Gabriel Messas.
-This game was made using SDL 1.2 and C
+This game was made using SDL 1.2 and C\n
-To run this game, you will need:
+To run this game, you will need:\n
 -linux O.S.
 -Install SDL-1.2
 -Install SDL-Image